Dynamic row level security with Analysis services tabular model

 Task 1: Create the user security table and define data relationship

-There are many published articles describing how to define row level dynamic security with SQL Server Analysis Services (SSAS) tabular model.
-For our sample we follow this article.
-The following steps walk you through the first task in this tutorial.
+You can find many articles describing how to define row level dynamic security with the SQL Server Analysis Services (SSAS) tabular model.
+For our sample, we use Implement Dynamic Security by Using Row Filters.

-For our sample, we're using AdventureworksDW2012 relational database.
-In that database, create the DimUserSecurity table, as shown in the following image.
-For this sample, we're using SQL Server Management Studio (SSMS) to create the table.
+In AdventureworksDW2012, create the DimUserSecurity table as shown below.
+You can use SQL Server Management Studio (SSMS) to create the table.

-Once the table is created and saved, we need to create the relationship between the DimUserSecurity table's SalesTerritoryID column and DimSalesTerritory table's SalesTerritoryKey column, as shown in the following image.
-This can be done from SSMS by right-clicking on the DimUserSecurity table, and selecting Edit.
+Once you create and save the table, you need to establish the relationship between the DimUserSecurity table's SalesTerritoryID column and the DimSalesTerritory table's SalesTerritoryKey column, as shown below.

-Next we do an inner join with the DimSalesTerritory table, which shows the region details associated with the user.
-The following code performs the inner join, and the image that follows shows how the table appears once the inner join is successful.
+Next, do an inner join with the DimSalesTerritory table, which shows the user associated region details.
+The SQL code here does the inner join, and the image shows how the table then appears.

-**select b.SalesTerritoryCountry, b.SalesTerritoryRegion, a.EmployeeKey, a.FirstName, a.LastName, a.UserName from [dbo].[DimUserSecurity] as a join [dbo].[DimSalesTerritory] as b on a.[SalesTerritoryKey] = b.[SalesTerritoryKey]**
+select b.SalesTerritoryCountry, b.SalesTerritoryRegion, a.EmployeeID, a.FirstName, a.LastName, a.UserName from [dbo].[DimUserSecurity] as a join [dbo].[DimSalesTerritory] as b on a.[SalesTerritoryID] = b.[SalesTerritoryKey]

 Task 2: Create the tabular model with facts and dimension tables

-- Once your relational data warehouse is in place, it’s time to define your tabular model.
-The model can be created using SQL Server Data Tools (SSDT).
-To get more information about how to define a tabular model, please refer this article.
+Once your relational data warehouse is in place, you need to define the tabular model.
+You can create the model using SQL Server Data Tools (SSDT).
+For more information, see Create a New Tabular Model Project.

-- Once you’ve imported the necessary tables, you need to define a role called SalesTerritoryUsers with Read permission.
-This can be achieved by clicking on the Model menu in SQL Server Data Tools, and then clicking Roles.
-In the Role Manager dialog box, click New.
+Once you’ve imported the necessary tables, you need to define a role called SalesTerritoryUsers with Read permission.
+Select the Model menu in SQL Server Data Tools, and then select Roles.
+In the Role Manager dialog box, select New.

-Under Members tab in the Role Manager, add the users that we defined in the DimUserSecurity table in Task 1 - step 3.
+Under Members tab in the Role Manager, add the users that you defined in the DimUserSecurity table in Task 1 - step 3.

 Next, add the proper functions for both DimSalesTerritory and DimUserSecurity tables, as shown below under Row Filters tab.

-In this step, we use the LOOKUPVALUE function to return values for a column in which the Windows user name is the same as the user name returned by the USERNAME function.
-Queries can then be restricted where the values returned by LOOKUPVALUE match values in the same or related table.
+In this step, you use the LOOKUPVALUE function to return values for a column in which the Windows user name matches the one the USERNAME function returns.
+You can then restrict queries to where the LOOKUPVALUE returned values match ones in the same or related table.
 In the DAX Filter column, type the following formula:

 =DimSalesTerritory[SalesTerritoryKey]=LOOKUPVALUE(DimUserSecurity[SalesTerritoryID], DimUserSecurity[UserName], USERNAME(), DimUserSecurity[SalesTerritoryID], DimSalesTerritory[SalesTerritoryKey])